 There are 3 parts to the Qualifying Criteria for Storage Heater Grants:

-1. You must live in your own home or one which you rent from a private landlord.
-Council owned properties and housing association properties are currently excluded from the Storage Heater Grant Scheme.
+1. You must live in your own home.
+Privately rented homes, council owned properties and housing association properties are currently excluded from the Storage Heater Grant Scheme.

 2. You must receive at least one of the following State Benefits, Tax Credits or Allowances:

 - Guaranteed Pension Credit